awsugblr/awsugblr/src/pages/blog/2018-12-06-aws-certification-lounge-reception.md

 ![null](/img/1_cert_lounge.png)

 \
-Never mind if you haven't started your certification journey at Re:Invent, you can try your hands with one or more in the list anytime with your best efforts
+Never mind if you haven't started your certification journey at Re:Invent, you can try your hands with one or more in the list anytime with your best efforts.

 ![null](/img/cert.png)